sanjaikumarv/interview-preparation-docs/Node-js.md

 ## What is horizandal and vertical scalling in db?

-* Vertical scalling was increase single instance cpu and gpu for load handling
+* Vertical scalling was increase single instance cpu and gpu for load handling and db space

 * Horizandal scalling was add two or more instances for db load handling